-If a taxpayer does not choose to make the election outlined above, credits disallowed due to the limitation may be carried over.
-The carryover period for disallowed credits is extended by the number of taxable years the credit was not allowed.
+The S Corporation may not elect to receive a refundable credit for credits that are disallowed due to the credit limitation.
+Credits disallowed due to the limitation may be carried over.
+The carryover period for disallowed credit is extended by the number of taxable years the credit was not allowed.
+For more information, refer to R&TC Sections 23036.4 and 23036.5.

-For more information, refer to R&TC Sections 23036.4 and 23036.5 and get form FTB 3870.
+Intangible Drilling and Development Costs

-Intangible Drilling and Development Costs - California law does not allow the deduction for intangible drilling and development costs in the case of oil and gas wells paid or incurred on or after January 1, 2024 (R&TC Section 24423 has been repealed).
-For more information, get Schedule P (100), Alternative Minimum Tax and Credit Limitations - Corporations and form FTB 3885, Corporation Depreciation and Amortization.
+- California law does not allow the deduction for intangible drilling and development costs in the case of oil and gas wells paid or incurred on or after January 1, 2024 (R&TC 24423 has been repealed).
+For more information, get Schedule B (100S), S Corporation Depreciation and Amortization.

 Percentage Depletion - For taxable years beginning on or after January 1, 2024, California law does not allow the calculation of depletion as a percentage of gross income from the property for specified natural resources, including coal, oil shale, oil and gas wells.
 R&TC Sections 24831.3 and 24831.6 allowing state nonconformity to federal rules for percentage depletion of certain refiner exclusions as well as the temporary suspension of taxable income limit for marginal production have also been repealed.
-For more information, see R&TC Section 24831 and get Schedule P (100) and form FTB 3885.
+For more information, see R&TC Section 24831 and get Schedule B (100S).